canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 ## Disable the payment button while payments are pending ##
 ### The problem

-Lets prevent the __Pay__ button from being clicked while the payment is processing.
+Let’s prevent the __Pay__ button from being clicked while the payment is processing.

 ### What you need to know